Weldeamlak/Mini-Compiler-in-C-/README.md

-# Mini C-Like Compiler
+#Mini C++ Compiler
 **Course Assignment – Compiler Construction**

-This project implements a small compiler for a simplified C-style language.
+This project implements a mini compiler for a subset of the C++ programming language, developed entirely using C++.
-It includes all major compilation phases:
+It includes all major compilation phases as studied in the course:

 1. **Lexer (Scanner)**
 2. **Parser (AST builder)**